ruimo/remove_docker_images/README.md

 - --repository-type [type]<br/>
 Specify docker image repository type.
 Can use 'docker' and 'ibmcr'.
 The 'docker' means docker image repository.
 The 'ibmcr' means IBM Cloud Registry.
 Default to 'docker'.

+## IBM Cloud Registry

+If you want to use IBM Cloud Registry, specify '--repository-type ibmcr'.
+In this case, you need to login IBM Cloud Registry in advance.

+    $ ibmcloud login
+    $ ibmcloud cr login
+    $ remove_docker_images --repository-type ibmcr

+If you want to execute it in non-interactive environment such as in CI server, you can use API key.

+    $ export IBMCLOUD_API_KEY=YOUR_CONTAINER_REGISTRY_APIKEY
+    $ ibmcloud login
+    $ ibmcloud cr login
+    $ remove_docker_images --repository-type ibmcr

+You can create API key at web console:

+- Manage => IAM => Service IDs => Create
+- Input name and click Create.
+- Click Access Policies.
+- Click Assign access.
+- Select IAM services.
+- Click drop down 'No access' and select Container Registry.
+- In 'Service access', check Reader and Writer.
+- Click Add.
+- Click Assign.
+- Click API keys.
+- Click Create.
+- Input Name and click Create.
+- Now, you can copy the API Key.

 ## Binary

 Linux(x86_64):